 If you want to study in Korean universities, work in South Korea, or apply for GKS scholarships for UG or PG, aim for at least level 3 or 4.

-Do you aspire to become a professional and get a Korean language job, like a teacher, translator, or interpreter?
+Do you aspire to become a professional and obtain a Korean-language job, such as a teacher, translator, or interpreter?
 In that case, try to reach level 5 or 6.

 In short, choose a target level (1–6) depending on your goal.
 Then, you can set a timeline for the TOPIK study.
 You can set realistic goals, track your progress, and reward yourself to stay inspired and help you advance.